Greginkansas/-openhab-openhab1wiki/One-Wire-Binding.md

     Number Temperature_FF_Office 	"Temperature [%.1f ¬∞C]"	<temperature>	(FF_Office)		{ onewire="26.AF9C32000000#temperature" }

-# Configuration (OneWire binding Version <= 1.6.2)

-If your 1-Wire Bus System is physically connected to your server and working properly please follow the steps:

-1. Install and configure the ow-server and ow-shell packages on your 1-wire server
-1. Copy the binding (e.g. openhab.binding.onewire-1.1.0.jar into the openhab/addons folder
-1. Edit the relevant section in the openhab configuration file (openhab/configurations/openhab.cfg).
-If you are running the 1-wire server on the same machine please insert the local IP address of the server (127.0.0.1) and not localhost in the line onewire:ip.
-In this case on every onewire update you will have a file system access to the /etc/hosts file.

-# Configuration (OneWire binding version > 1.8.3)
+# Configuration settings
+This section describes the configuration settings for the OneWire binding found in openhab.cfg.

+## List of configuration settings
+    onewire:ip
+    onewire:port
+    onewire:retry
+    onewire:server_retries (in version 1.9.0 or later)
+    onewire:server_retryInterval (in version 1.9.0 or later)
+    onewire:tempscale
+    onewire:post_only_changed_values

+## Configuration setting descriptions

+    onewire:ip - The IP address of the owserver (required) onewire:port - The port to connect to on the owserver (optional; defaults to 4304) onewire:retry - The number of times a failed read will be retried (optional; defaults to 3) onewire:tempscale - defines which temperature scale owserver should return temperatures in.
+Valid values are CELSIUS, FAHRENHEIT, KELVIN, and RANKINE (optional; defaults to CELSIUS). onewire:post_only_changed_values - only changed values are posted to the event-bus (optional; defaults to true)

 The following settings are planned to be added in the 1.9.0 version of the binding.

-    #onewire:server_retries=3

-This is the number of attempts that will be made to connect to the owserver after a failed connection attempt.
-This is an optional setting; if not specified, the default value is 3.
-May be set to 0 to require OH to not make any retry attempts.
+    onewire:server_retries - The number of attempts that will be made to connect to the owserver after a failed connection attempt (optional; defaults to 3).
+If set to 0, no retry attempts will be made. onewire:server_retryInterval - The amount of time, in seconds, that will elapse between reconnection attempts (optional; defaults to 60).
+May not be set to less than 5.

-    #onewire:server_retryInterval=60

-This is the amount of time that will elapse between reconnection attempts.
-This is an optional setting; if not specified, the default value is 60 (seconds).
-It may not be set to less than 5.